Historical Copyright Treaty Now Effective

 As WIPO Director General Francis Gurry stated in his closing speech at the Marrakesh Diplomatic Conference, “…the Treaty is but a first step in addressing the problem that we set out to solve.
 It provides the enabling framework, which must now be operationalized.
 That process starts with the signature of the Treaty, continues with ratification and with the development of practical systems for moving works in accessible formats around the world to needy beneficiaries.”

-Click for a copy of the Marrakesh Treaty and a list of countries that adhere to the Treaty.
+Click here to see the current list of countries that adhere to the Marrakesh Treaty.

 Learn about copyright law by registering for the Copyright Leadership Certificate

 Sign up and get copyright insights delivered to your inbox